List of Terminator: The Sarah Connor Chronicles characters: Queeg

 Queeg (introduced in "Today Is the Day, Part 1"), portrayed by Chad L. Coleman, is a re-programmed T-888 who commands USS Jimmy Carter in John Connor's Human Resistance.
 His officers and crew are all human, including his executive officer, Jesse Flores.

 In 2027, Queeg applies a deceptive tactic against a Skynet Kraken (supposedly a very powerful underwater warship) first by locking his torpedo on that of the Kraken and subsequently driving the Jimmy Carter to within 27 centimeters of crush depth, therefore leading the Kraken to assume that it destroyed the Carter judging by the impact of the colliding torpedoes and by its failure to track their movement at such a depth.
 In "The Last Voyage of the Jimmy Carter", he quells a riot against his and Flores' authority by summarily executing Lieutenant Dietz for mutiny.
 He is thereafter confronted by Flores who orders him to surrender his chip under suspicion of compromise of programming.
 After refusing to comply, and explaining that his unusual actions are in accordance with their secret mission orders, he is terminated by Flores.

 In keeping with the series' extensive literary allusions, his name is presumably a reference to Lieutenant Commander Philip Francis Queeg, captain of USS Caine in Herman Wouk's The Caine Mutiny.

 R

 Derek Reese

-Derek Reese (introduced in the "Queen's Gambit"), portrayed by Brian Austin Green, is a Human Resistance soldier, a First Lieutenant whose operational specialty is Tech comm, sent to the past by the future John Connor.
+Derek Reese (introduced in the "Queen's Gambit"), portrayed by Brian Austin Green, is a Human Resistance soldier and First Lieutenant sent to the past by the future John Connor.
 He is the older brother of Kyle Reese, John Connor's father, and is thus the paternal uncle of John.
-He knows Cameron in the future, but still does not trust her in the past and becomes paranoid every time she's around, but throughout the series he begins to have a love–hate relationship with her.
+He knows Cameron in the future, but still does not trust her in the past and becomes paranoid every time she is around, but throughout the series he begins to have a love–hate relationship with her.
 He is recurring in the first season but becomes a regular in the second season.
 Derek has an intimate past with Jesse Flores, a woman who arrives from the future.
 He is killed by a Terminator while attempting to save Savannah Weaver.
 Another Derek from an alternate timeline is introduced in the series finale.